Practice Free Motion Quilting

 Practice until you are making smooth lines.
-I have found that it is easier to move the fabric if you sew at a higher rate of speed on the machine, and move the fabric slowly and smoothly.
+I have found that it is easier to move the fabric if you sew at a higher rate of speed on the sewing machine and move the fabric slowly and smoothly.
 When you are confident, move on to a practice block.

 Begin by stitching in the ditch around in all the seams to stabilize the piece, and prevent puckers and tucks on the back.
-I will sometimes use a roller foot for this as it is a quick snap on and works pretty well.
+You can use a stitch in the ditch foot but I will sometimes use a roller foot for this as it is a quick snap-on and works pretty well.

 Mark simple lines to begin.
 Here I have done a simple curve around the outside edge using a ruler.
 I am using the blue gel marker.